doivglser/mindevenviro-fanciful/README.md

 * from terminator: sCRYPtUPdater.sh to:

 Set the workflow interval in minutes and edit your projects with your favorite editor (I use nano).
-Update your scripts, or packed versions of perl or python to /usr/local/bin.
+Update your scripts to /usr/local/bin or to /var/www/testphp.
 Stop a python, perl or bash syntax-check, with ctrl+4.
 Be sure you change more then one byte (if you change just one digit, do a space or something).
 Close with ctrl+C.

 * from terminator: nano to: